http#

 • port – Listen port for the web server (default: 8008)

-• bind_address – Address/interface to bind to (default: 0.0.0.0, accept connection from any IP)
+• bind_address – Address/interface to bind to (default: 0.0.0.0, accept connection from any IP).
+You can set it to null to disable the network interface binding, but then you must set bind_socket as an alternative.

 • resource_dirs – Static resources directories that will be accessible through /resources/<path>.
 It is expressed as a map where the key is the relative path under /resources to expose and the value is the absolute path to expose.